floesche/neuView/performance/README.md

-# QuickPage Performance Analysis and Optimization
+# neuView Performance Analysis and Optimization

-This directory contains comprehensive performance analysis tools, reports, and optimizations for the QuickPage system, with a focus on the `quickpage pop` command optimization.
+This directory contains comprehensive performance analysis tools, reports, and optimizations for the neuView system, with a focus on the `neuview pop` command optimization.

 ## Directory Structure